 This marvel of art was completed in 1762 in order to mark the end of Aqua Virgo, the main aqueduct in Rome.
 This place to visit in Rome in 3 days is quite spectacular seeing it in person, as you wouldn’t really imagine it to be THAT huge – about 25 meters high and 20 meters wide!

-As this is one of the most popular stops of your city sightseeing in Rome, you should also try to beat the crowds and get there very early in the morning!
+As this is one of the most popular stops of your 3 days itinerary in Rome, you should also try to beat the crowds and get there very early in the morning!
 When we visited, there were about 10-15 people at 7:00 am, so still not as empty as one would imagine.

 The square of Piazza Navona should certainly be one of your top choices of places to visit in Rome in 3 days, just look at how pretty it is!
 There are 3 gorgeous fountains that await on the square: